North Dakota Council on the Arts (NDCA)

 - Prizes, awards, benefits or hospitality (food, refreshments) costs.

-- Projects completed at the time of application.
+- Projects for the purpose of fundraising.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.